-We have large underfunded pension obligations, in part resulting from the fact that we retained almost all of the U.S. pension liabilities and a major portion of our non-U.S. pension liabilities following our past divestitures, including the distribution of Motorola Mobility, the sale of our Networks business and the sale of our Enterprise business.
+We have large underfunded pension obligations, in part resulting from the fact that we retained almost all of the U.S. pension liabilities and a major portion of our non-U.S. pension liabilities following our past divestitures.
 The funding position of our pension plans is affected by the performance of the financial markets, particularly the equity and debt markets, and the interest rates used to calculate our pension obligations for funding and expense purposes.
 Minimum annual pension contributions are determined by government regulations and calculated based upon our pension funding status, interest rates, and other factors.
 If the financial markets perform poorly, we have been and could be required to make additional large contributions.
 The equity and debt markets can be volatile, and therefore our estimate of future contribution requirements can change dramatically in relatively short periods of time.
-Similarly, changes in interest rates can affect our contribution requirements.
-In volatile capital market environments, the uncertainty of material changes in future minimum required contributions increases.
+Similarly, changes in interest rates can affect our contribution required contributions increases.